poole/lanyon/_posts/2016-09-09-using-small-caps-in-uikit.md

 Here is a breakdown of the above code:

 1. Get an existing `UIFontDescriptor` from an existing font of our choice.
-2. Create a new descriptor from the existing font by adding additional attributes via the `addingAttributes(_ attributes: [String:Any])` method.
+2. Create a new `UIFontDescriptor` from the existing font by adding additional attributes via the `addingAttributes(_ attributes: [String:Any])` method.
 3. Specify the additional font features we would like via the `UIFontDescriptorFeatureSettingsAttribute` attribute key.
 4. Create a new `UIFont` object with the new `UIFontDescriptor` and the original point size.